Welcome to Milan! Now, where should we grab an aperitivo? If you are in Milan even for just one day, you can’t miss the aperitivo experience.

 ASVN – Associazione Salumi e Vini Naturali

-Personally, we love a classic tagliere, the italian charcuterie board.
-There is no better place to try one than the Associazione Salumi e Vini Naturali (Natural Salumi and Wine Association).
+We love a classic tagliere, the Italian charcuterie board.
+No place serves one better than the Associazione Salumi e Vini Naturali (Natural Salumi and Wine Association).

-Located in the courtyard garden of Corso Garibaldi 41, around the corner from Parco Sempione, this is an especially great spot during the summer.
-However, they do have a bit of indoor seating for the colder months as well.
+Located in the courtyard garden of Corso Garibaldi 41, this place sits just around the corner from Parco Sempione.
+It’s a great summer spot.
+However, they do have some indoor seating for colder months.

 They offer an extensive list of natural wines from all over Italy.
-Prices by the glass range depend on the wine offered.
-The tagliere are available separately from your drink and in small or large format, so you can make your aperitivo just the right size.
+Prices by the glass depend on the wine.
+The tagliere comes separately from your drink and in small or large formats.
+With that, you can make your aperitivo just the right size for your hunger.

 In addition to an extensive wine collection, ASVN offers tailored sizes of charcuterie boards to enjoy alongside drinking.
 Photo Credit: Associazione Salumi e Vini Naturali